Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Introduction

 \section{Introduction}

 Optical frequency combs (OFCs), consisting of evenly spaced and coherent frequency lines within a broad spectrum, are very interesting and powerful tools in a wide range of area including time and frequency metrology, microwaves generation and molecular spectroscopy \cite{hansch_nobel_2006, hall_nobel_2006, jones_carrier-envelope_2000, udem_optical_2002, diddams_direct_2000, cundiff_colloquium_2003, kippenberg_dissipative_2018, picque_frequency_2019}.
 Over the past decade, numerous technologies and experimental configurations utilizing OFCs for sample interrogation have been extensively demonstrated and reported \cite{keilmann_time-domain_2004, schliesser_frequency-comb_2005, gohle_frequency_2007, coluccelli_optical_2016, thorpe_broadband_2006, coddington_coherent_2008, mandon_fourier_2009, bernhardt_cavity-enhanced_2010}.
 Among such techniques, dual-comb spectroscopy (DCS), which relies on the interference of two mutually coherent frequency combs that have a slightly different repetition rates, has emerged as a powerful tool enabling real-time detection \cite{schiller_spectrometry_2002, Coddington2016}.
 DCS finds applications in diverse fields such as breath analysis, agriculture gas flux measurement, and material characterization \cite{Coddington2016, Millot2015, Wang2009, Herman2021, Asahara2016}.
 It is worthwhile to mention the remarkable technological advancements in optical devices, including electro-optic modulators, fiber couplers, and laser sources operating in the traditional \SI{1.55}{\micro\metre} telecommunication band, which have facilitated the development of dual-comb spectrometers achieving high record performance.
-However, this spectral range is unsuitable for the detection of several pollutants such as carbon dioxide ($\text{C}\text{O}_2$) or nitrious oxide ($\text{N}_2\text{O}$), for which long absorption length are required.
-To overcome this problem, it is possible to use the spectrometer in the thulium amplification band, at which the absorption spectral lines are much stronger \cite{gunning_time_2019}.
+However, this spectral range is unsuitable for the detection of several species such as carbon dioxide ($\text{C}\text{O}_2$) or nitrious oxide ($\text{N}_2\text{O}$), for which long absorption length are required.
+To overcome this problem, it is possible to use a spectrometer in the spectral range around two microns, where the absorption line strengths are much stronger for these analytes \cite{gunning_time_2019}.